-In Ireland, development plans are the blueprint for the planning and development of your local area.
-Each plan sets out the overall planning policies of your local authority for a 6-year period.
+Development plans set out the overall planning policies of your local authority for a 6-year period.
 It consists of a written statement and a series of maps.
 Work on putting together a new development plan for your area must begin 4 years after the date of the last plan.

-As a blueprint for planning and development of your area, the development plan sets out your local authority's objectives for the use of particular areas where you live (i.e., residential areas, industrial areas, agricultural areas, etc.).
+The development plan sets out your local authority's objectives for the use of particular areas where you live (for example., residential areas, industrial areas, agricultural areas).
 It also sets out your local authority objectives for development in the area, road improvements, renewal of obsolete areas and for improving amenities.
-It's very important therefore that citizens participate and make submissions to the development plan for their area.

 When a new development plan is being prepared, you can become involved at the inital stage when your local authority publishes its intention to review the plan.
 You will see notices about this intention in your local or national newspaper, or you might hear an announcement on local radio.
 You can also participate at the draft plan stage and if applicable, you can also participate at the amended draft plan stage.
 At all of these times, you can make observations, submissions and suggestions (within specified timeframes) about what your local authority is proposing.

-If you are proposing to apply for planning permission, especially if you want to build a house, it would be very sensible to look at the development plan first.
+If you are proposing to apply for planning permission, especially if you want to build a house, you should look at the development plan first.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.